 One outcome of the pandemic was reconnecting people with their local communities.
 Community leaders understand their stores can serve a higher purpose beyond the retail transaction.
 They embed the idea of “local” deeply into the business, showcasing local producers and products, while building new kinds of communities among their customers.

-UK shoppers want to shop local and grocers have the opportunity to build their own communities:
+Shoppers want to shop local and grocers have the opportunity to build their own communities:

-of in-store UK shoppers now want to know that their grocery store supports and contributes to the local community.
+of in-store shoppers now want to know that their grocery store supports and contributes to the local community.

-of UK consumers say they’d participate in a grocer’s loyalty scheme if there was a greater focus on local products and offerings.
+of consumers say they’d participate in a grocer’s loyalty scheme if there was a greater focus on local products and offerings.

 Where should community leaders focus?